akelsch/car-rental/README.md

 ## Background

-This project started out as an university project during our Bachelor studies as part of the *Programming 3* class at the [University of Applied Sciences in Saarbrücken](https://www.htwsaar.de/).
+This project started out as a university project during our Bachelor studies as part of the *Programming 3* class at the [University of Applied Sciences in Saarbrücken](https://www.htwsaar.de/).
 We picked it up for our Master studies again, this time as part of the *Software Quality Engineering* class.
-Originally, the goal was to get familiar with UI programming but now we want to increase code quality and testability.
+Originally, the goal was to get familiar with UI programming.
+Now, we want to leverage our experience and knowledge to increase the overall quality of the project.

 ## Technology Stack